Hakuba Activities & Tours

 At Happo-One you can visit the ski jumping stadium and take an elevator up to the top of the jumps to appreciate how crazy the ski jumpers must be.
 Admission is fairly cheap.

-Other snow alternatives can include evening fondue snowshoe tours, day time snowshoe tours, or snowmobiling.
-There’s even a little bit of cross country skiing with trails maintained at the Snow Harp Olympic Cross Country Stadium and the Iwatake Snowfield.
+Other snow alternatives can include snowshoe tours or snowmobiling.
+There’s even a little bit of cross country skiing, with trails maintained at the Snow Harp Olympic Cross Country Stadium to the east of the Sanosaka Ski Resort, and at the Iwatake Snowfield.

 150